Healthdirect Free Australian health advice you can count on.

 • ACE inhibitors and ARBs work by relaxing your blood vessels.

-• You shouldn’t take ACE inhibitors and ARBs together.
+• You should not take ACE inhibitors and ARBs together.

-• Common side effects include dizziness, cough, abnormal kidney functions and high blood potassium.
+• Possible side effects include dizziness, cough, abnormal kidney function and high levels of potassium in your blood.

 What are ACE inhibitors and ARBs?

-Angiotensin converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) are medicines commonly prescribed for hypertension.
+Angiotensin converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) are medicines commonly used to treat hypertension (high blood pressure).
 These medicines work by relaxing your blood vessels.

-Your doctor may also prescribe ACE inhibitors or ARBs if you have:
+Your doctor may also prescribe an ACE inhibitors or ARB if you have:

 How do ACE inhibitors and ARBs work?

-ACE inhibitors work by blocking the actions of ACE.
+ACE inhibitors work by blocking the actions of ACE in your body.
 ARBs work by blocking the actions of angiotensin II in your body.

 You shouldn't take ACE inhibitors or ARBs if you: